GoldHolub/PhotoDrop/README.md

 ---
 🚀 **Getting Started**

-  Prerequisites\
+  **Prerequisites**

-  Ensure you have the following installed:
+  >Ensure you have the following installed:

-1.Node.js (version 14 or above)\
+- Node.js (version 14 or above)
-2.PostgreSQL (or any compatible database)\
+- PostgreSQL (or any compatible database)
-3.Retool.com for administrative operations
+- Retool.com for administrative operations

 **Installation**\
 Clone the repository: